google/private-compute-libraries/README.md

  limitations under the License.
 -->

-# Provable Privacy Libraries
+# Private Compute Libraries

-This repository contains source code for the following libraries, which work together under the name "Provable Privacy Libraries":
+This repository contains source code for the following libraries, which work together under the name "Private Compute Libraries":

 * Chronicle
 * Plugins